Staticpast/ModeManager/README.md

 - Spigot/Paper 1.21.5+
 - Java 21+

+## Used By

+- [SuegoFaults](https://suegofaults.com) - A curated adult Minecraft community where ModeManager ensures creative freedom and survival integrity stay perfectly balanced.

 ## Support

 If you find this plugin helpful, consider [buying me a coffee](https://www.paypal.com/paypalme/mckenzio) ☕